 Things to consider

 Boards can be expensive, particularly if you buy one new, so consider some important factors as you browse.
 First, and perhaps most importantly, what do you plan to use the board for?
 Paddleboarding is the most obvious choice, though there are a number of things one can do with a paddleboard besides that.
 Some people race, some go fishing on their paddleboards, others even do yoga.
-The boards come in various shapes and sizes, each tailored to a different activity, so pick one that suits your lifestyle.
+The boards come in various shapes and sizes, each tailored to a different activity, so pick one that best suits your lifestyle and needs.

 Displacement hulls vs. planing hulls